Tourist Refund Scheme

 What do I need to bring to the TRS counter?

-Bring your goods, your original tax invoices, your passport and your boarding pass to the TRS counter.
+Bring your goods, original tax invoices, passport and boarding pass to the TRS counter.

 A tax invoice has the word ‘tax invoice’ on it and shows the business name and Australian Business Number (ABN) of the retailer, the purchase price including the GST and/or WET paid, a description of the goods and the date you purchased the goods.
 For tax invoices over $1,000, the tax invoice must also show your name and address.